dmbarbour/glas/docs/GlasApps.md

 It is feasible to define new applications in terms of composition, extension, inheritance, and override of existing applications.
 We could develop macros to support composition.

-I imagine we'll ultimately want front-end syntax oriented around composition of applications, with great defaults for partitioning registers, routing HTTP, composing TTY interfaces via pipelines or something like ncurses.
+I imagine we'll ultimately want front-end syntax oriented around composition of applications, with great defaults for partitioning registers, routing HTTP, even composing TTY (console UI).

 ## Standard Behavior